nemonik/drone/README.md

             - drone-postgresql
 ```

+You will need to modify the above following Drone's [GitLab integration documentation](https://docs.drone.io/server/provider/gitlab/).

-Provided you have docker and docker-compose installed, you'd spin up in the cli
+Then provided you have docker and docker-compose installed, spin up Drone

 ```
 docker-comppose up